Common symptoms when you can't view a PDF on the web are:

 Choose Start > Run, type appwiz.cpl in the Open text box, and then click OK to open the Add Or Remove Programs dialog box.

 Select Change Or Remove Programs in the Add Or Remove Programs dialog box, select DreamFactory Runtime for Netscape, Mozilla and Firefox, and click Change/Remove.

 Click OK in the Remove Programs From Your Computer dialog box.

 Adobe doesn't support a mix of versions of Reader and Acrobat on the same computer (such as Reader X and Acrobat 9).
-If you have both Reader and Acrobat installed, make sure they are the same version.
-Also make sure you don't have two copies of Reader or Acrobat installed.
+If you have both Reader and Acrobat installed, make sure that they are the same version.
+Also make sure that you don't have two copies of Reader or Acrobat installed.
 Having multiple or mismatched versions can lead to software conflicts and errors.
 Uninstall all versions of Reader or Acrobat, and then reinstall only one version of the product.

 Reader or Acrobat could be damaged.
 Repairing the installation is a quick troubleshooting safeguard.